 Office: + 44 (0) 1892 522 585

 Gary has been in sales for over 37 years, selling products such as domestic appliance spares, mobile phones, telephone systems, photocopiers and stationary.
 He started his publishing career in January 1989 working for Benn Publications as a sales executive on a magazine called Printing Today.
 In his first full year Gary increased the advertising sales revenue by a record 80.33% on the previous year.
 Still at Benn’s (later to become Miller Freeman), Gary worked on leading titles within the flooring and then furniture industries, securing his first managerial role in April 1996.
 Looking for a new challenge, Gary left Miller Freeman in August 2000 and joined Polygon Media to manage one of their magazines ‘Tunnels & Tunnelling International’, playing a key role in growing the business.
-Nearly 30 years in B2B publishing and 18 of those in the tunnelling industry, Gary has continued his publishing adventure as a partner with Tunnelling Journal and is as committed as ever to delivering a quality magazine that the tunnelling industry wants and deserves.
+30 years in B2B publishing and 19 of those in the tunnelling industry, Gary has continued his publishing adventure as a partner with Tunnelling Journal and is as committed as ever to delivering a quality industry magazine!

 Mobile: + 44 (0) 7973 206 638